aulasoftwarelibre/taller-de-git/docs/gitflow.md

 $ git flow init
 Initialized empty Git repository in ~/project/.git/
 No branches exist yet.
 Base branches must be created now.
-Branch name for production releases: [master]
+Branch name for production releases: [main]
 Branch name for "next release" development: [develop]

 How to name your supporting branch prefixes?